reidjohnson/hpipy/_sources/user_guide/accuracy_metrics.rst.txt

 Calculating Accuracy
 --------------------

-Calculate the accuracy of the index using the ``accuracy`` function:
+To calculate the accuracy of the index, you can use the ``accuracy`` function:

 .. code-block:: python